nurzhanzhanuzak/eventsourcing/docs/topics/installing.rst

 `template for Python eventsourcing projects <https://github.com/pyeventsourcing/cookiecutter-eventsourcing#readme>`_.

 The project template uses Cookiecutter to generate project files.
-It uses the build tool Poetry to create a Python virtual environments for your project, to manage project dependencies, and to create distributions.
+It uses the build tool Poetry to create Python virtual environments for your project, to manage project dependencies, and to create distributions.
 It uses popular development dependencies such as pytest, coverage, Black, isort, and mypy to help you develop and maintain your code.
 It has a GitHub